Underground Flower with Badly Damaged Leather Legging

 Susan has spread her anguish out.
 Her pocket-handkerchief is laid on the roots of the beech trees and she sobs, sitting crumpled where she has fallen.

-Selections by Badly Damaged Leather Legging and Tore Zhang
+prints: selections by Badly Damaged Leather Legging

-Text: Virginia Woolf
+text: Virginia Woolf